Steve Chettle: Coaching career

 Following his retirement and leaving Ilkeston, Chettle moved to run a soccer school in his native Nottingham.
 He subsequently worked at the Nottingham Forest Academy, including a spell as coach of the under 18's squad with Gary Brazil.
 During the 2013–14 season, Chettle departed Forest to become assistant manager at Ilkeston, also becoming the club's academy manager.

 He became assistant manager of Nuneaton Town in the summer of 2015, following manager Kevin Wilson.
 In July 2017, he was appointed manager of Ilkeston Town.
 In August 2018, he joined Notts County's backroom staff, but would still be Ilkeston manager until a permanent replacement was appointed.
 Following Kevin Nolan's dismissal as manager, Chettle was named as caretaker manager alongside Mark Crossley; their only match in charge was a 3–1 home loss to Forest Green Rovers.
 In September 2018, he was succeeded as Ilkeston's manager by Martin McIntosh.
 On 13 November 2018 he was again appointed caretaker manager following the sacking of Nolan's replacement Harry Kewell.

 On 25 April 2019, Chettle was named manager of head of development at Basford United.

+On 17th July 2023, Chettle was named PDP (Professional Phase Development) Lead Coach at Mansfield Town Football Club on the U18s squad, alongside Charlie McParland.